munin-monitoring/munin/doc/preface/index.rst

 specific thing in it.
 Extensive care has been taken to fully leverage the hyperlinking abilities of modern documentation readers.

+:ref:`Preface <preface-index>`

+        This is the part you are currently reading.
+It focus on very generic informations about Munin, and also gives some guidelines on how to interact with the Munin ecosystem.
+        **Every Munin user should read this.**

 :ref:`Part I - Tutorial <tutorial-index>`

         This part is an informal introduction for new users.
 It will try to